plone/collective.indexing/README.txt

   .. _`PLIP`: http://plone.org/documentation/glossary/plip

+The code was written with emphasis on minimalism, clarity and maintainability.
+It comes with extensive tests covering the code base at more than 95%.

 For outstanding issues and features remaining to be implemented please see the `to-do list`__ included in the package.